boltops-tools/cody/lib/cody/help/init.md

 This will clone the repo on GitHub into the `~/.cody/templates/tongueroo/cody-custom-template` and use that as an additional template source.
 The default `--template-mode=additive` mode means that if there's a file in `tongueroo/cody-custom-template` that exists it will use that in place of the default template files.

-If you do not want to use any of the original default template files within the codebuild gem at all, you can use the `--template-mode=replace` mode.
+If you do not want to use any of the original default template files within the cody gem at all, you can use the `--template-mode=replace` mode.
 Replace mode will only use templates from the provided `--template` option.
 Example:

     cody init --template=tongueroo/cody-custom-template --template-mode=replace